kfjahnke/envutil/README.md

 resolution than the target image, the output reflects the interpolator's shortcomings, so with e.g. bilinear interpolation and large scale change (magnification) the output may show star-shaped and staircase artifacts.
-To counteract this problem, try and pass a twine_width up to roughly half the magnitude of the scale change.
+To counteract this problem, try and pass a twine_width up to the magnitude of the scale change.
 Input with low resolution is often insufficiently band-limited which will result in artifacts in the output or become very blurred when you try to counteract the artifacts with excessive blurring.
 There's little to be gained from scaling up anyway - the lost detail can't be regained.
+If you don't get satisfactory results with twining and adequate twine_width, you may be better off with one of the better OIIO interpolators, e.g. bicubic.

 ## --twine_sigma TWINE_SIGMA  use a truncated gaussian for the twining filter (default: don't)

-If you don't pass --twine_sigma, emvutil will use a simple box filter to combine the result of supersampling into single output pixels values.
+If you don't pass --twine_sigma, extract will use a simple box filter to combine the result of supersampling into single output pixels values.
 If you pass twine_sigma, the kernel will be derived from a gaussian with a sigma equivalent to twine_sigma times the half kernel width.
 This gives more weight to supersamples near the center of the pick-up.

 ## --twine_threshold TWINE_THRESHOLD  discard twining filter taps below this threshold